-For the health and wellbeing of students, staff and visitors, USC became a smoke-free University on 1 January 2018.
+For the health and wellbeing of students, staff and visitors, USC is a smoke-free University.
 Smoking is not permitted on USC grounds.

-All of Queensland’s public universities and TAFEs became smoke-free campuses from July 2018.
+All of Queensland’s public universities and TAFEs are smoke-free campuses.

 All USC campuses became smoke-free on 1 January 2018.